softwaredevelop/mql5/Indicators/MyIndicators/Session_Analysis_Pro.md

 The Session Analysis Pro is an advanced, multi-faceted analytical tool designed to visualize and analyze price action within specific, user-defined trading sessions.
 It is particularly useful for traders who focus on the dynamics of the major market opens.

-This powerful indicator can simultaneously display and analyze up to **three independent markets** (e.g., NYSE, LSE, TSE), each with its own customizable **Pre-Market, Core, Post-Market, and Full Day** sessions.
+This powerful indicator can simultaneously display and analyze up to **three independent markets** (e.g., NYSE, LSE, TSE), each with its own customizable **Pre-Market, Core, Post-Market, and optional Full Day** sessions.

-For each defined session, the indicator can display four key analytical components:
+For each defined session, the indicator can display several key analytical components:

 1. **Session Range Box:** A rectangle encompassing the high and low of the session.
 2. **Volume Weighted Average Price (VWAP):** The true average price for the session, weighted by volume, rendered using a high-performance, buffer-based drawing method for maximum speed and stability.